-For the longest time, people have been discussing about rat infestations being harmful for their residential and commercial property.
-There are discussions on the repercussions a business has to face as a rat infestation can put a dent on their reputation.
+For the longest time, people have been discussing rat infestations being harmful to their residential and commercial property.
+There are discussions on the repercussions a business has to face as a rat infestation can put a dent in their reputation.
 There have been restaurants that were shut down temporarily, experience a loss of revenue because of the presence of rodents in their kitchen and serving areas during inspection.
-As such, rodent control has become an important talking point especially for businesses.
+As such, rodent control has become an important talking point, especially for businesses.

 Most of the pest control companies in Singapore will ask you to adopt certain rat control measures to prevent their population from increasing.
-Some might also suggest to install electronic rodent monitoring devices in your homes and commercial spaces to track down the activities of these tiny creatures.
-But if you think that you don’t need them, you should read the following to know what health risks rodents pose to your home and work spaces:
+Some might also suggest installing electronic rodent monitoring devices in your homes and commercial spaces to track down the activities of these tiny creatures.
+But if you think that you don’t need them, you should read the following to know what health risks rodents pose to your home and workspaces:

 It was in the news that an Australian woman was killed by consuming a tainted pomegranate.
 Another man from Hong Kong developed the world’s first case of Rat Hepatitis E in humans.
 This shows that you can fall sick if you consume food or water contaminated by rats.

-It is hard for some to believe because there has been no previous evidence that the strain of virus can be transmitted to humans.
+It is hard for some to believe because there has been no previous evidence that the strain of the virus can be transmitted to humans.
 The case came to doctors’ notice when the man showed abnormal liver function after a liver transplant surgery.
-It was also said that the Hong Kong patient has a weak immune system post liver transplant surgery which may have made him vulnerable to infection which may not be the case with healthy individuals.
-A weaker person is prone to catch infections quickly and might not be able to fight the health risks.
+It was also said that the Hong Kong patient has a weak immune system post-liver transplant surgery which may have made him vulnerable to infection which may not be the case with healthy individuals.
+A weaker person is prone to catching infections quickly and might not be able to fight the health risks.

 There are no standard tests developed to examine the virus.
 The first incident of Rat Hepatitis E has given the medical community a reason to further investigate especially in people with compromised immunity.
 Also, it is believed that the virus is comparatively diverse which means it came into existence a long time back.